dennisXZX/web-developer-notes/Redux.md

   document.getElementById('root'));
 ```

-1. define mapStateToProps() method to map your state to this.props from within the React component
+1. define `mapStateToProps()` to map your state to props from within the React component
-2. define mapDispatchToProps() method to map your dispatch action to this.props from within the React component
+2. define `mapDispatchToProps()` to map your action to props from within the React component
-3. use `connect` method provided by react-redux to connect React and Redux
+3. use `connect()` provided by react-redux to connect React and Redux

 ```js
 import { connect } from 'react-redux';